olivierfriard/boris_docs/index.rst

 Create a new project with BORIS
 ===============================

-A BORIS project file is a container for all information related to a set of observations as the ethogram, the independent variables, and the subjects.
+The BORIS project file is the container for all information related to the project.
+It contains the ethogram, the independent variables, the subjects and all observations data.
+The save menu option (File -> Save project) will save all this information.
+You can also activate the **automatic backup** feature (see **Preferences**).
 BORIS allows creating an unlimited number of projects but only one project can be opened at a time.